MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 #### Reasons for not using this approach

-I didnt use these plugins because it would'nt work in this project, I chose to not use tools and go with a simpler design because I was having issues with getting the framework to build the nodes that had `weekday names` that matched the date nodes, I also had an issue to change the `resolution : default is day` to `hours`.
-I felt it was better then to go with a simple prototype design for the day & time representation in the database.
+I didnt use these plugins because they would'nt work in this project with the design I have choosen, I choose to go with a simpler design because I was having issues with getting the framework to build the nodes that had `weekday names` that matched the date nodes, I also had an issue to change the `resolution :` (default is day) to `hours`.
+I felt it was better then to go with a simple prototype design for the day & time representation in the database as I didnt have enough time to use this approach to represent time even tho I think it would have worked great.

 ## Conclusion